Characters that debuted in Metal Gear Ac!d and Metal Gear Ac!d 2:

 - Mysterious Waif

 - We Can Rule Together: More like "We Can Be Super Soldier Mercenaries Together", but she makes this offer to Snake.

 SaintLogic's CEO, forced into hiding by Kopplethorn's revolt.
 As the threads connecting the people Kopplethorn has demanded are followed, Rodzinski orders the company's security forces to eliminate him and forges a plea bargain with the International Criminal Court to drop various charges against SaintLogic in exchange for the Lucinda File and Kopplethorn's detainment.
 The ICC reneges on the deal at the last minute, and Rodzinski is shot down at the dying order of security chief Vince as he attempts to flee arrest.

 - Corrupt Corporate Executive

 - Karmic Death: You attempt to abandon your forces to their death, they shoot you down.
-Even if you survive your being shot down, most likely you will be face to face with your very angry former security forces and be facing their guns.
+Even if you survive your being shot down, most likely you will be face to face with your very angry former security forces and their guns.

 - The Stool Pigeon: Betrayer Barry type: The International Criminal Court was to investigate SaintLogic regarding its involvement in the Praulia Massacre, and most likely find him guilty had they completed their investigation on schedule.
 Because of this, he intended to give the Lucinda File to the ICC and basically rat out the other high officials involved in the Praulia Massacre as a means to get himself either acquitted or serve a lighter sentence.
 If the politicians he entrusted to keep the ICC delayed long enough to have them arrive were also the same guys he planned to rat out, that might also explain why they reneged on the deal at the last possible moment.
 And was a horrible decision on his part.